FirelyTeam/firely-docs/vonk/facade/finalizesearch.rst

         ]
       },

+  * Remove the PipelineOptions from appsettings.default.json, because of the warning mentioned on the :ref:`configure_levels`.

 Test your work
 --------------
 Proceed to the next section to test your Facade, and for some helpful tips about debugging your code.